All about me

 the day I would be driving around the site on a big old tractor, cutting grass,

-fitting gas and helping new arrivals with luggage.
+fitting gas bottles and helping new arrivals with luggage.

-In the evening I also worked in the Clubhouse waiting on tables and
+In the evenings I also worked in the site Clubhouse waiting on tables and

 serving drinks, after which the real fun started.